 People

-Sara previously worked in Switzerland (University of Lausanne and The Swiss Centre of Expertise in the Social Sciences - FORS) and in Canada (University of Lethbridge), where she investigated the association between life events, health and wellbeing of adults with life course perspective.
+Prior to joining Oxford, she held research positions in Switzerland (University of Lausanne; Swiss Centre of Expertise in the Social Sciences – FORS) and Canada (University of Lethbridge).

 Links to publicly accessible reports; academic publications available on request.